The Mineret will bring you back home

 Over 600 Moroccan recipes now available in the souk.
 PC/Morocco 2007 cookbook for volunteers (1.9 mb PDF)

-Teaching about Islam and the Arab World
+Resources for Understanding Islam and the Arab World